-Whilst continuing to support SAFE@LAST Hilary has now increased her responsibilities within the family business Massarella Catering Group which has in excess of 120 catering outlets in England, Scotland and Wales.
+Whilst continuing to help SAFE@LAST, Hilary has now increased her responsibilities within the family businesses Massarella Catering Group and Massarella & Co.

 Lady Neill DL

-Anne Neill has been president of St Luke’s Hospice Sheffield since 2000 and served as a trustee of Cavendish Cancer Care from 1998 to 2009, when she became a vice-president.
+Anne Neill has been President of St Luke’s Hospice Sheffield since 2000.
+She served as a trustee of Cavendish Cancer Care from 1998 to 2009, when she became a Vice-President.
+She retires in 2019.

-In 2018 she became vice-president of South Yorkshire Community Foundation.
+In 2018 she became a Vice-President of South Yorkshire Community Foundation.

-Anne is a trustee of four Neill family grant-making trusts, three of which work principally for the benefit of the people of South Yorkshire.
-For over 20 years, she has also been a trustee of the J W Chapman Earlesmere Trust for the relief of Doncaster residents who are in need.
+Anne is a Trustee of four Neill family grant-making trusts, three of which benefit people in South Yorkshire.
+For over 30 years, she's also been a Trustee of The J W Chapman Earlsmere Trust for the relief of Doncaster residents facing hardship.

-Anne’s late husband, Sir Hugh Neill KCVO TD JP, served as HM Lord-Lieutenant of South Yorkshire from 1985 to 1996.
+Anne’s late husband, Sir Hugh Neill, KCVO, CBE, TD, served as Her Majesty’s Lord-Lieutenant of South Yorkshire from 1985 to 1996.

 The Earl of Scarbrough DL

-Richard Scarbrough worked in estate management, engineering and film editing as Richard Lumley before succeeding his father (HM Lord-Lieutenant of South Yorkshire until 2003) and becoming the thirteenth earl in 2004.
+Richard Scarbrough worked in estate management, engineering and film editing as Richard Lumley.
+He then succeeded his father (HM Lord-Lieutenant of South Yorkshire until 2003) and became the thirteenth earl in 2004.

-He lives at Sandbeck Park, near Maltby, and manages the family’s land and property interests in South Yorkshire, County Durham and Skegness.
+He lives at Sandbeck Park, near Maltby.
+He manages the family’s land and property interests in South Yorkshire, County Durham and Skegness.